hallm74/hallm.blog/src/content/blog/drafts-with-astro.md

 One important note about my workflow: I typically begin by capturing blog posts or sharing external links, like news stories, using Drafts.
 Drafts formats the front matter for me, which I then copy into VSCode to create the post.
 From there, I focus on styling the content and adding code blocks in VSCode, where I can save and preview changes in real time.

-I've attached the link to the Drafts Action Group to the bottom of the post.

 `This is an ongoing project, and I plan to maintain all updates in this post.`

 ## Table of Contents